 Not for long.

-With tension mounting, Rose took three dribbles to his left toward the basket while Miller raced to the left wing to get open for a shot.
-That would have been a logical target for Rose, who drew a double team from the scrambled Bucks defense, but he passed instead to a wide-open Best in the left corner.
-Ignoring the shouts of all those Milwaukee players surrounding him, not to mention the memory of all of his previous missed shots, he swished it.
+With tension mounting, Miller raced to the left wing to get open for a three-point shot.
+Rose then took three hard left-handed dribbles toward the basket, drew a double team from the scrambled Bucks defense and passed to a wide-open Best in the left corner.
+Ignoring the shouts of all those Milwaukee players surrounding him, not to mention the memory of all of his missed shots that evening, he swished it.

 “You talk about believing in yourself!
 This young man was 2-for-14 from the floor!”
 TNT commentator Mike Fratello said as the Bucks called timeout to prepare for the final 16.5 seconds.

-Amid the bedlam, Best merely walked slowly toward midcourt, a blank expression on his face, and raised his arms.
-He was relieved, not overjoyed.
-Starting point guard Mark Jackson met him as he approached the Pacers bench and embraced him, then Bird gave him a quick pat on his behind while walking out to talk with the assistant coaches.
-But too much time remained to celebrate anything.
+The crowd was no longer silent.
+But amid the bedlam Best walked slowly toward the Pacers’ bench, head down, a blank expression on his face with arms raised.
+He was relieved, not joyful, and sending a private message.
+Starting point guard Mark Jackson met him as he approached the bench and embraced him in a hug.
+Larry Bird gave him a quick pat on the behind while walking out to talk with the assistant coaches.
+But too much time remained to celebrate or assume.

-Sam Cassell had fouled out of the game, so Ray Allen took over as Milwaukee's point guard.
-He exchanged Best for Rose as a defender after dribbling off a screen out front, then beat Rose on the right baseline.
-Davis came over to force a miss but Davis was called for a questionable foul when he and Johnson fought for the rebound with 6.2 seconds left.
+Cassell had fouled out of the game, so Allen took over at point guard on Milwaukee’s possession.
+He exchanged Best for Rose as a defender after dribbling off a screen, then beat Rose on the right baseline.
+Davis came over to force a miss but was called for a questionable foul when he and Johnson fought for the rebound with 6.2 seconds left.

 Johnson missed the first attempt.
-Fratello said on the broadcast that Bucks coach George Karl had told him to miss the second shot purposely to create a rebound opportunity, but Johnson hit that one.
+Fratello said on the broadcast Bucks coach George Karl had told Johnson to miss the second purposely to create a rebound opportunity.
+But Johnson hit that one.
 The Pacers now had a one-point lead and the ball.

-Even then, relief reigned for the Pacers.
-There was no on-court celebration, just hugs and handshakes for the eighth-seeded team that had nearly derailed their season.
-Miller, waiting to go on the air with his sister Cheryl, buried his head in her shoulder for a moment to collect his thoughts.
+Even then, with victory in hand, relief reigned for the Pacers.
+There was no on-court celebration among the players, just hugs and handshakes with the underdog team that had nearly derailed their season.
+Miller, waiting to go on the air with his sister Cheryl for an on-court interview, buried his head in her shoulder for a moment to collect his thoughts.

 “Experience won out tonight.”

-Experience, yes.
-But also homecourt advantage, some fortunate bounces and faith – especially from Bird and Best.
-Bird said he never considered pulling Best from the game despite his poor shooting because he was playing great defense on Allen, who finished 6-of-21 from the field.
+Experience, homecourt advantage, some fortunate bounces and faith – especially from Bird and Best.
+Bird said afterward he never considered pulling Best from the game despite his errant shooting performance because he was playing great defense on Allen, who finished 6-of-21 from the field.

-“I was going to leave him in there all the way,” Bird said afterwards.
+“I was going to leave him in there all the way,” Bird said afterward.
 “I knew he would get his shot sooner or later.”

-“I felt like all the shots were good,” he recalls all these years later.
+“I felt like all the shots were good,” he says now.
 “I didn’t feel any lack of confidence.
 I felt like I needed to play free and play my game and live with the results.
 That’s not a game you can hold back on.
 You can’t be afraid of losing.
 I was proud of the way I played.
 I wasn’t proud of the way I shot the ball, but I was confident and that’s what allowed me to hit that shot.
-All the post-practice work we would do behind the 3-point line, that allowed me to have the confidence.
+All the post-practice work we would do behind the 3-point line, that allowed me to have confidence.

 “When the ball was swinging to me, I knew all the implications.
 But all the practice I put in allowed for a natural rhythm to release that shot.”

 Miller had taken notice of that from his position on the wing.
-Back in the locker room after the game, on his way to the press conference, he stopped by Best’s locker, gave him three quick slaps of the hand and laughed.
+After the game, on his way to the postgame press conference, he stopped by Best’s locker, gave him three quick hand slaps and laughed.

-“You were like at shooting school!” he said, then acted out a relaxed shooter at the foul line, taking a deep breath, bending his knees and following through on a shot.
+“You were like at shooting school!” he crowed, then acted out a relaxed shooter taking a deep breath, bending his knees and following through on a shot.

-Not a single shot in Pacers franchise history can reasonably be considered bigger than Best’s in terms of impact.
-None of the ABA championships, in 1970, ’72 and ’73, hinged so precariously on a single field goal.
-Byron Scott’s game-winning three-pointer in the opener of the first-round playoff series with Orlando in 1993 was huge, lighting a fire that burned all the way to the conference finals.
-But it was a winning shot in Game 1.
+Best’s shot is the most impactful in franchise history because none of the ABA championships, in 1970, ’72 and ’73, hinged so precariously on a single field goal.
+Byron Scott’s game-winning three-pointer in the opener of the first-round playoff series with Orlando in 1993 was huge, lighting a fire that burned all the way to the conference finals, but it was a winning shot in Game 1.
 The Pacers would have had other opportunities to win that series if he had missed.
 Miller’s eight points in 8.9 seconds will stand forever as an iconic moment, but that was a sequence rather than a shot, and that season ended in the conference finals.

-Best’s shot stands as the byproduct of a winning mentality that had been honed by plenty of hard knocks in the playoffs, including losses in the conference finals the previous two seasons.
-Miller’s drive on the baseline, the pass to Best, the pass to Rose and the dribble-drive and pass back to Best was a classic piece of offensive execution under the most challenging of circumstances.
+Best’s shot was a fitting conclusion to a time-tested, fire-hardened team mentality that had been honed by heartbreaking losses in the conference finals the two previous seasons.
+The possession that led to his three-pointer, including the weakside rebound, ball reversal, ball movement and decision-making was a classic piece of offensive execution in the most challenging of circumstances.

 “It took everything we’ve ever learned to find some kind of way to beat them,” Miller said after the game.